lauracolof/lauracolof/README.md

 ### Skills:
 I have knowledge in:
-JavaScript
+- JavaScript
-Node.js
+- Node.js
-Express
+- Express
-Sequelize
+- Sequelize
-MongoDB
+- MongoDB
-React
+- React
+- Redux,
-Redux, among others.
+<br/>among others.
 In addition to Git and GitHub, of course!
 At the moment I'm currently delving deeper into TypeScript.
 I also use tools like VSCode, Trello, Postman, pgAdmin4, Notion and others.

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=lauracolof&hide_border=true&layout=compact" align="left" />